digpublishing/catalogues-study/content/marketing-and-demographics/who.md

 The pop-up survey also allowed visitors to identify as a visitor to the museum whose catalogue they were viewing, a member of that museum, or a staff member.
 Ten percent of the catalogue's users identified as staff, which may be lower than actual percentages if staff tend to ignore the pop-up survey (a scenario that seems likely).
 The catalogues therefore seem to have important value internally to the museums as well as externally.

 A third of the pop-up survey participants identified as visitors to that institution or members.
 The remaining 57% did not have any specific affiliation with the museum.
 The catalogues therefore seem to be used by a wide variety of visitors, including those who might have in-person experience with the collections and those who might only encounter them online.
-(See an institutional breakdown of museum affiliation in [Appendix A: Further Analyses](/further-analyses/#users-relationships-to-the-museum-breakdown-by-institution).)
+(See also [Appendix A: Further Analyses — User’s Relationships to the Museum by Institution](/further-analyses/#users-relationships-to-the-museum-breakdown-by-institution).)

 {{< q-figure id="chart-05" >}}